FAQs

 Q: How do I locate the closest Fire Station to my home?

 A: Many insurance companies ask the homeowner for this information.
-If you need assistance, please visit the “Fire District and Insurance Information” section under “About” tab.
+If you need assistance, please visit the “Fire District and Insurance Information” section.

 Q: Where do I get my fire extinguisher filled or checked?

 A: There are private businesses that provide this service.
-They are listed in the Yellow Pages under “Fire Extinguishers.”
+Google “Fire Extinguisher Service, Bozeman, Montana.”

 Q: When I see or hear a fire engine and/or ambulance with lights and sirens turned on, what should I do?